andrecaiado/colados-leaderboard/colados-image-processor/README.md

 pip install -r requirements.txt
 ```

-5. Set up environment variables:

-Create a `.env` file in the project root based on the provided `.env.example` file and update the variables as needed.
+5. Create a `.env` file in the project root based on the provided `.env.example` file and update the variables as needed.

 6. Start the services using Docker Compose.